Below are some of the most common questions from our travelers.

 In Greece, shop for pottery, lace, rugs, wines, embroidery, gold jewelry with Greek designs, and silver jewelry with precious stones.
 In Crete, look for handbags and harps.
 In Rhodes, ceramic tiles.

-Voltage: 220 V; Plugs C, D, E, & F. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plugs C, D, E & F. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel